top of page

 How Often Are VCUGs Performed?

-Who Is Profiting Off the VCUG Industry?
+Who Is Profiting Off VCUG?

 Voiding cystourethrography is one of the most profitable components of the VUR industry and is dominated by several “major industry players.”
 These companies include: